TomArcher/node-sandbox/node-sandbox/docs/get-started-deploy-to-azure.md

 - [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2)
 - Microsoft Azure account - If you don't have an account, you can [sign up for a free trial](http://go.microsoft.com/fwlink/?LinkId=623901) or [activate your Visual Studio subscriber benefits](http://go.microsoft.com/fwlink/?LinkId=623901).

-## Deploy your Node.js app to Azure
+## Steps to deploy a Node.js app to Azure

 1. Open a command prompt or bash window, and change directories to the location of your Node app.